kirschbaum-development/laravel-actions/README.md

 Action::actUnless($isChuckNorrisPuny, new ChuckNorris($data));
 ```

-The usage is nearly identical to calling the methods directly on the action as mentioned in the section above.
+The usage is nearly identical to calling the methods directly on the Action as mentioned in the section above.
 The benefit here is that you can easily test actions using `Action::shouldReceive('act')`, `Action::shouldReceive('actWhen')` or `Action::shouldReceive('actUnless')`.

 ### Helpers